What is Nmap?

 The TCP SYN Scan is one of the quickest port scanning techniques at your disposal on Nmap.
 You can scan thousands of ports per second on any network that isn’t protected by a firewall.

 It is also a good network scanning technique in terms of privacy because it doesn’t complete TCP connections that draw attention to your activity.
 It works by sending a SYN packet and then waiting for a response.
 An acknowledgment indicates an open port whereas no response denotes a filtered port.
 An RST or reset identifies non-listening ports.

 sT TCP Connect Scan

-A TCP connect scan is the main alternative TCP scan when the user is unable to run a SYN scan.
+A TCP Connect Scan is the main alternative TCP scan when the user cannot run a SYN scan.
 Under TCP connect scan, the user issues a connect system call to establish a connection with the network.
 Instead of reading through packet responses, Nmap uses this call to pull information about each connection attempt.
 One of the biggest disadvantages of a TCP connect scan is that it takes longer to target open ports than a SYN scan.

 sU UDP Scan

 If you want to run port scanning on a UDP service, then UDP scans are your best course of action.
 UDP can be used to scan ports such as DNS, SNMP and DHCP on your network.
 These are particularly important because they are an area that attackers commonly exploit.
 When running a UDP scan, you can also run a SYN scan simultaneously.
 When you run a UDP scan, you’re sending a UDP packet to each targeted port.
 In most cases, you’re sending an empty packet (besides ports like 53 and 161).
 If you don’t receive a response after the packets are transmitted, then the port is classified as open.

 SCTP INIT port scan